dwiegreffe/mdsrv-web/install.md

 <p><div markdown="1">
 If you want to add a saved session to the server without using the GUI, you can also do so by customizing the streaming server configuration.

-1. Add your session into the session folder of your server.
+1. Add your session file into the session folder of your server.
 2. Update the session_index.json.
 An entry has the following format:
 ```